Tinbit/MyTurtle/DISCS.md

 DISCS spec
 ==========

-MyTurtle uses our DISCS (Digital infoscreen configuration specification) json.
+MyTurtle uses our DISCS (Digital InfoScreen Configuration Specification) json.
 This json contains all the info the screen needs to configure its data sources and plugins.

 Sections
 --------